JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/iris.md

 nothing # hide
 ```
-Note that it is possible to remove ```identity``` (because it is the default argument).
-However, we recommend to write it for clarity.
+Since ```identity``` is the default argument, it is possible to remove it.
+However, we recommend to keep it for clarity.
 ```@raw html
 </p></details>
 ```